tensorflow/tfjs-tsne/README.md

 ### Limitations

+This library requires WebGL 2 support and thus will not work on certain devices, mobile devices especially.
+Currently it best works on desktop devices.

 From our current experiments we suggest limiting the data size passed to this implementation to data with a shape of [10000,100], i.e. up to 10000 points with 100 dimensions each.
 You can do more but it might slow down.